Get Involved

 Education Ministries

 The members of the Thursday Adult Bible Study Group (AKA the “Thursday Mob”) are enthusiastic, welcoming Christians eager to read and understand the Word of God.
-From September through May, we meet in the parish hall on Thursday mornings from 10:00 to 11:30.
+From September through May, we meet in the Parish Hall on Thursday mornings from 10:00 to 11:30.
 Whatever we may be studying at the time, our goal is to come away from each meeting with a deeper knowledge of scripture which will, hopefully, increase our faith.
-In the fall of 2023, after completing a two-year, in-depth examination of the Book of Revelation, we began our study of the Gospel of John.
-Whether you’re a “Bible scholar” or a novice just starting out on a journey to understand scripture, we would love to have you join us.
+In May 2026, we will complete year-one of a 2-year study of The Acts of the Apostles.
+In September 2026, we will continue where we left off and complete the study before moving on to Isaiah and the prophets of the Old Testament.
+Whether you’re a “Bible scholar” or a novice just beginning your journey to understand scripture, we would love to have you join us.

 Guided by Rev. Monica, this ministry invites all to explore and deepen their spiritual journey through opportunities rooted in the Episcopal tradition.
 These include small group book studies, classes, and discussions designed to encourage reflection, learning, and connection.
 A key offering is our Introductory Class on Episcopal Beliefs and Practices, ideal for newcomers to The Episcopal Church and lifelong Episcopalians alike.
 Using Walk in Love: Episcopal Beliefs and Practices, along with video presentations and hands-on experiences, participants delve into the richness of Episcopal worship, liturgy, and theology.
 Together, we reflect on how God is calling each of us to live out the ministry of all the baptized.